 North Wales real estate is some of the most expensive in Pennsylvania, although North Wales house values don't compare to the most expensive real estate in the U.S.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, North Wales is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, North Wales is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in North Wales who work in sales jobs (12.40%), management occupations (11.53%), and food service (11.28%).
+Unlike some boroughs, North Wales isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in North Wales are a mix of both white- and blue-collar jobs.
+Overall, North Wales is a borough of sales and office workers, managers, and professionals.
+There are especially a lot of people living in North Wales who work in sales jobs (12.86%), management occupations (10.87%), and office and administrative support (10.30%).